Emerald-Knights/robotSim/README.md

 A very simple mecanum drive simulator for FTC teams by Team 10582, Emerald Knights

+IMPORTANT: DO NOT RUN THE APP, THAT IS JUST THERE SO IT WORKS WELL WITH ANDROID STUDIO AND WE CAN USE ANDROID VIEW (project view looks ugly and you know it)

 **Setup**
 ---
 To set up, first download the zip and extract it somewhere you will remember (like documents).
 Then, open the extraced folder in Android Studio as an existing project.
 When the gradle finishes syncing, there should be 3 folders in Android view: app, robot, and Gradle Scripts. app can be ignored, as it is only to make this project work better with Android Studio.
 Within the robot folder, find the RobotSimulator class.